Immortalised by James Michener as the magical island of Bali

 Ambae is actually shaped like an up turned canoe which has a volcano at the

-but it is a very rough going, and a guide will most certainly be required.
-The volcano is described as one of the
+village but it is a very rough going, and a guide will most certainly be required.
+The volcano is described as one

 is home to Vanuatu's tallest volcano, which is considered